Table of Contents

 However, if you want to amplify the sound of the CG182C, you can easily install an external pickup or a microphone.

-There are many different types of pickups available, including under-saddle pickups, soundboard transducers, and internal microphones.
-A guitar technician can install these and will allow you to amplify the sound of the guitar for performances or recordings.
+Many types of pickups are available, including under-saddle pickups, soundboard transducers, and internal microphones.
+A guitar technician can install these and will allow you to amplify the guitar’s sound for performances or recordings.

 Want to know more about classical guitar pickup?
 Click here.